- About this policy

 We also collect personal information from you if a law requires us to.

-If we ask you for your personal information and you and you do not provide it to us, we may not be able to provide you with our services or provide you with any or all of the features of our services or products.
+If we ask you for your personal information and you do not provide it to us, we may not be able to provide you with our services or provide you with any or all of the features of our services or products.
 For example, we will need your personal details in order for you to join Velocity.
 You can’t join Velocity if you cannot give us that information.
 We will also need your Velocity Frequent Flyer number if you wish to claim or redeem Points, or if you would like us to arrange complimentary or partner benefits with one of our Velocity Frequent Flyer Program Partners.

 We only collect information about you where it is fair and lawful to do so.
 Where we collect your personal information from someone other than you, it is generally because you have earned or redeemed Points through one of our Velocity Frequent Flyer Program Partners, or we are required to by law.